SteeltoeOSS/Samples/Connectors/src/PostgreSql/README.md

 2016-08-05T07:23:14.68-0600 [APP/0]      OUT Now listening on: http://*:51217
 ```

-This sample will be available at <http://postgres-connector.[your-cf-apps-domain]/>.
+This sample will be available at <http://postgresql-connector.[your-cf-apps-domain]/>.

-Upon startup, the app inserts a couple rows into the bound PostgreSQL database.
-To display those rows, click on the `Postgres Data` link in the menu.
+Upon startup, the app inserts a couple of rows into the bound PostgreSQL database.
+They are displayed on the home page.

 ---